 - Represented a construction contractor for accelerated performance and differing site conditions claim against a governmental agency, which was resolved for approximately $2.5 million.

-- Provided the analysis, framework and model to utilize public-private partnerships to have a material recovery facility constructed and operated for an eight community authority without any additional cost to the authority or its citizens, which shared in some revenues.
+- Provided the analysis, framework, and public-private partnership for a material recovery facility constructed and operated for an eight community authority without any additional cost to the authority, which shared in some revenues.
 Project won an award from the National Counsel of Public-Private Partnerships.

 - Represented two communities and a hospital to develop a unique arrangement for the improvement of an expressway interchange.
 Advices permitted the use of real estate to qualify for federal matching dollars and established a liaison with the Department of Transportation.

-- Developed the contracts for contracting out the operation and maintenance and ultimate concession agreement for a municipality with a private operator regarding the water and waste water treatment systems.
+- Developed the contracts for contracting out the operation and maintenance and concession agreement for a water and waste water treatment system.
 The project resulted in invitation to the Republic of Ireland for a presentation of how to undertake public-private partnerships for infrastructure.

 - Represented highly visible public image owners regarding their construction contracts to renovate their facilities and ultimately arbitrate their claims.